Kesnos-ho/Spark3-no-fall-damage/README.md

 Completely removes fall damage from the game.

-You'll need to install Melon Loader to use this mod.
+You'll need to install Melon Loader (tested with 0.7.x) to use this mod.